zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 ![The Connected Piezo Buzzer](/images/recipes/security_system/piezo_layout_02.jpg){:.zoom}

 > **TIP**
-> The Beaglebone pinout can be confusing.
+> The BeagleBone pinout can be confusing.
 Using it requires that you to count pins.
 > Check your wiring if you're having connectivity issues later on - chances are you're connected something to the wrong pin.

 ## Code